-France v South Africa, Rugby World Cup 2023 quarter-final: when is it, how to watch
+France v South Africa, Rugby World Cup 2023 quarter-final: When is it, how to watch

 How do I get tickets?

-Tickets for this match are already sold out but other games might be available and can be be purchased via the official Rugby World Cup ticket portal.
+Tickets for this match, if they are still available, can be purchased via the official Rugby World Cup ticket portal.

 France’s Pool A results